 Post-graduate certificate students are expected to master the same outcome criteria as students in the MSN program.
 While some of the didactic courses may be waived via the formal Gap analysis process for post-graduate certificate admission, all PGC students must successfully complete the didactic and clinical requirements of their specific nurse practitioner major program.
-An evaluation of previously completed graduate coursework ("gap analysis") for each post-graduate certificate candidate will be completed prior to enrollment ; students who are not already Nurse Practitioners will be required to complete all certification requirements and a minimum of 500 supervised, direct patient care clinical hours.
+An evaluation of previously completed graduate coursework ("gap analysis") for each post-graduate certificate candidate will be completed prior to enrollment; students will be required to complete all certification requirements and a minimum of 500 supervised, direct patient care clinical hours.